And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 So this is an unelected third term for Bill Clinton, because if they win, he's going to be around.

-And I I vacillate.
+And I vacillate.

-I go back and forth on uh what it is that's motivating these people, but I keep, for some reason, gut instinct here.
+I go back and forth on what it is that's motivating these people, but I keep, for some reason, gut instinct here.

-And they don't care, she doesn't care how she gets there.
+She doesn't care how she gets there.

-She doesn't care if she needs Bill and his last name and him out there campaigning, uh just just getting there because she is owed this.
+She doesn't care if she needs Bill and his last name and him out there campaigning.

 She gave up her life for this guy.

-She could have had in her mind now, she could have had her own identity as Hillary Rodham.
+She could have had, in her mind now, she could have had her own identity as Hillary Rodham.

 She could have had her own this, their own that.

-She she wouldn't have had to trek on down to Arkansas, be humiliated with nightclub singers showing up in a governor's mansion and so forth, having to look the other way to make sure this guy's career didn't get destroyed, because that's the only way her career was going to go anywhere is if his remained viable.
+She wouldn't have had to trek on down to Arkansas, be humiliated with nightclub singers showing up in a governor's mansion and so forth, having to look the other way to make sure this guy's career didn't get destroyed because that's the only way her career was going to go anywhere is if his remained viable.

 This is payback.

-And I'll tell you, I I when I look at all of this and I look at Mrs. Clinton and I say, what in the world is it that recommends her for this job in the first place, if not for the fact that a lot of Democrats and a lot of people in the media who are of their generation believe this whole scenario that she's owed this because she paid her dues.
+And I'll tell you, when I look at all of this and I look at Mrs. Clinton and I say, what in the world is it that recommends her for this job in the first place, if not for the fact that a lot of Democrats and a lot of people in the media who are of their generation believe this whole scenario that she's owed this because she paid her dues.

-She saved the presidency for the Democrats, she saved the Democrat Party.
+She saved the presidency for the Democrats.

 She has been in the trenches.